Trump shows off design for ‘America First 250’ plane in flurry of social media posts

 The jet — which bares the slogan “America First” on the fuselage with “250” towards the empennage — appeared to be a reference to the nation’s semiquincentennial anniversary, which takes place next year.

 The picture of Trump with the model plane was also posted by the official White House account.
-The lack of context led to a handful of followers replied by asking whether the miniature aircraft was the $400 million jet the president accepted from Qatar.
+The lack of context led a handful of followers to question whether the miniature aircraft was the $400 million jet the president accepted from Qatar.

 In the spring, Trump accepted the luxury Boeing 747 jet from Qatar as a stand-in for Air Force One after complaining about the length of time it was taking the U.S. aircraft giant to build replacements.